samantha0820/weather-event-etl/README.md

 # Weather & Event ETL Pipeline

-This project demonstrates an automated ETL pipeline that fetches weather forecasts and event listings, matches them by date, and generates event recommendations based on weather comfort.
-Final results are saved as CSV files, uploaded to GitHub, and stored in Google BigQuery.
+This project implements an ETL (Extract, Transform, Load) pipeline that collects weather forecasts and event data for New York City, processes them, and stores them in both CSV files and BigQuery tables.

 ## Features